-The University also defines consent and the purposes for which that definition is used.
-It can be found within the University's Policy on Sexual Harassment, Sexual Assault, Dating and Domestic Violence, and Stalking, a copy of which is located in Appendix E of this report.
+The university also defines consent and the purposes for which that definition is used.
+It can be found within the Policy on Sexual Harassment, Sexual Assault, Dating and Domestic Violence, and Stalking, Appendix E of this report.

 ANNUAL FIRE SAFETY REPORT